AdaCore/gnatstudio/docs/users_guide/projects.rst

 variable; the environment variable need not exist when you start GPS.

 The second area in this dialog is the list of possible value for this variable.
-GPS generates an error and won't load the project if you specify any other value.
-One of these values is the default (the one whose button in the :guilabel:`Default` column is selected): if the environment variable isn't defined exist when GPS starts, it behaves as if had this default value.
+GPS generates an error and will not load the project if you specify any other value.
+One of these values is the default (the one whose button in the :guilabel:`Default` column is selected): if the environment variable is not defined exist when GPS starts, it behaves as if had this default value.

 You can edit the list of possible values by right-clicking on the name of